 \subsection{Results}

-\subsubsection{Quantitative Evaluation}
+\subsubsection{Quantitative Evaluation.}

-We thoroughly assess the generated counterfactual videos utilizing metrics that capture key axiomatic properties of counterfactuals \cite{galles1998axiomatic, halpern2000axiomatizing}.
-From a causal perspective, we evaluate the produced video counterfactuals in terms of effectiveness \cite{monteiromeasuring, melistas2024benchmarking} and minimality \cite{melistas2024benchmarking, sanchez2022diffusion}.
-Moreover, we employ general video quality metrics including DOVER \cite{wu2023dover} and FVD \cite{unterthiner2018towardsFVD} to assess visual fidelity and realism, as well as the CLIP \cite{radford2021learningCLIP} score between adjacent frames to evaluate temporal consistency.
-We compare our method with both vanilla video editing methods, which use the initial counterfactual prompts from our evaluation dataset and a naive LLM-based paraphrasing baseline, in which an LLM takes the initial target counterfactual prompt as input and is instructed to rephrase it using more expressive language without having access to the counterfactual video.
-In addition, we report results for our approach both with and without augmenting the VLM evaluation instruction using the causal decoupling prompt (VLM loss w/o causal dec, VLM loss w/ causal dec), as described in Section~\ref{VLM-base_loss}.
+We evaluate the generated counterfactual videos using metrics that capture key axiomatic properties of counterfactuals \cite{galles1998axiomatic, halpern2000axiomatizing}, focusing on effectiveness \cite{monteiromeasuring, melistas2024benchmarking} and minimality \cite{melistas2024benchmarking, sanchez2022diffusion}.
+To assess visual fidelity and temporal coherence, we employ DOVER \cite{wu2023dover, liu2024evalcrafter}, FVD \cite{unterthiner2018towardsFVD}, and CLIP \cite{radford2021learningCLIP} score between adjacent frames.
+We compare CSVC against vanilla video editing baselines using the initial counterfactual prompts, an LLM-based paraphrasing baseline where an LLM rephrases the target counterfactual prompt, and report results with and without the causal decoupling prompt.

-\textbf{Comparison of vanilla editing systems.} From Table \ref{all_metrics}, and specifically looking at the initial prompt rows, we observe that TokenFlow achieves the best balance between causal effectiveness and minimality compared to the other two baseline methods.
-Tune-A-Video generates reasonably effective counterfactuals but struggles with minimality, showing the worst values across all three frameworks in both LPIPS and VLM-based minimality metrics.
-Regarding overall video quality and temporal consistency, TokenFlow and FLATTEN outperform Tune-A-Video, indicating superior performance in maintaining visual coherence.
+From Table \ref{all_metrics}, observing the initial prompt rows, TokenFlow achieves the best trade-off between causal effectiveness and minimality among the baselines.
+Tune-A-Video generates effective counterfactuals but performs worst in terms of minimality across both LPIPS and the VLM-based metric.
+In terms of overall video quality and temporal consistency, TokenFlow and FLATTEN outperform Tune-A-Video, maintaining stronger visual coherence.

-\textbf{Effectiveness.} To quantify counterfactual effectiveness, we leverage VLMs by prompting them with multiple-choice questions regarding the intervened variables in the causal graph, as described in Section \ref{evaluation_dataset}.
-Each initial counterfactual (target) prompt is associated with four questions (age, gender, beard, bald).
-Table \ref{all_metrics} presents the VLM accuracy on all multiple-choice questions related to each causal graph variable on the evaluation dataset, under interventions on age, gender, beard, and bald.